Birmingham: Geography

 Birmingham is located in the centre of the West Midlands region of England on the Birmingham Plateau – an area of relatively high ground, ranging between 500 and 1,000 ft above sea level and crossed by Britain's main north–south watershed between the basins of the Rivers Severn and Trent.
-To the south west of the city lie the Lickey Hills, Clent Hills and Walton Hill, which reach 1033 ft and have extensive views over the city.
+To the immediate south west of the city lie the Lickey Hills, Clent Hills and Walton Hill, which reach 1033 ft and have extensive views over the city.
 Birmingham is drained only by minor rivers and brooks, primarily the River Tame and its tributaries the Cole and the Rea.
+Birmingham is located significantly inland, and its nearest body of sea is at Liverpool Bay.
+It lies at the same latitude as Lowestoft, Britain's easternmost settlement; it is therefore much more proximate to the western coast of Wales, at Cardigan Bay.

-The City of Birmingham forms a conurbation with the largely residential borough of Solihull to the south east, and with the city of Wolverhampton and the industrial towns of the Black Country to the north west, which form the West Midlands Built-up Area covering 59972 ha.
-Surrounding this is Birmingham's metropolitan area – the area to which it is closely economically tied through commuting – which includes the former Mercian capital of Tamworth and the cathedral city of Lichfield in Staffordshire to the north; the industrial city of Coventry and the Warwickshire towns of Nuneaton, Warwick and Leamington Spa to the east; and the Worcestershire towns of Redditch and Bromsgrove to the south west.
+The City of Birmingham forms a conurbation with the borough of Solihull to the south east, and with the city of Wolverhampton and the industrial towns of the Black Country to the north west, which form the West Midlands Built-up Area covering 59972 ha.
+Surrounding this is Birmingham's metropolitan area – the area to which it is closely economically tied through commuting – which includes the towns of Tamworth and Cannock to the north; the city of Coventry and the towns of Nuneaton, Warwick and Leamington Spa to the east in Warwickshire and the Worcestershire towns of Redditch, Kidderminster and Bromsgrove to the south west.

-Much of the area now occupied by the city was originally a northern reach of the ancient Forest of Arden, whose former presence can still be felt in the city's dense oak tree-cover and in the large number of districts such as Moseley, Saltley, Yardley, Stirchley and Hockley with names ending in "-ley": the Old English -lēah meaning "woodland clearing".
+As the crow flies, Birmingham lies approximately 100 mile north-west of London, 85 mile north-east of the Welsh capital Cardiff, 45 mile south-west of Nottingham, 70 mile south of Manchester, and 75 mile north-north-east of Bristol.

-Cityscape
+Much of the area now occupied by the city was originally a northern reach of the ancient Forest of Arden and the city remains relatively densely covered by oak in a large number of districts such as Moseley, Saltley, Yardley, Stirchley and Hockley.
+These places, with names ending in "-ley", deriving from Old English -lēah meaning "woodland clearing", are named after the former forest.

 Geology

 Birmingham is dominated by the Birmingham Fault, which runs diagonally through the city from the Lickey Hills in the south west, passing through Edgbaston and the Bull Ring, to Erdington and Sutton Coldfield in the north east.
 To the south and east of the fault the ground is largely softer Mercia Mudstone, interspersed with beds of Bunter pebbles and crossed by the valleys of the Rivers Tame, Rea and Cole and their tributaries.
 To the north and west of the fault, between 150 and 600 ft higher than the surrounding area and underlying much of the city centre, lies a long ridge of harder Keuper Sandstone.
 The bedrock underlying Birmingham was mostly laid down during the Permian and Triassic periods.

 The area has evidence of glacial deposits, with prominent erratic boulders becoming a tourist attraction in the early 1900s.